Kishorekumar2789/Cepheid-CafeTownSend/README.md

 ## Highlights:
 1. In this framework I fouced on Happy path testing
 2. Tests are independent to each other.
-3. No duplicate creation of class Objects
+3. No duplicate creation of class Objects.
-4. Followed OOPS methodology on accessing the classs and methods
+4. Followed OOPS methodology on accessing the classes and methods.
-5. Prarllel execution can be configured if needed
+5. Parallel execution can be configured if needed.

 ## Install Maven: